RealDL/A-Level-Computer-Science-Project-OCR/README.md

  - Each Sprint folder will contain the program code, pseudo code and the program itself in a zip folder.

 This will be used as an online resource to hold and link back to my code etc.

+# My Results
+For anyone wondering I achieved 59/70 for my Computer Science Coursework which is on the boundary for an A*.